titon/toolkit/docs/en/setup/getting-started.md

 The Toolkit repository is grouped logically into folders depending on the type of file or its purpose.

+* The `build` folder contains custom Gulp plugins as well as being the target location for Gulp builds
 * The `demo` folder contains files that are used for testing components locally (requires PHP).
 * The `dist` folder contains files for use in production environments.
 * The `docs` folder contains documentation for using Toolkit (you're reading it).